stillbreeze/stillbreeze.github.io/_posts/2018-7-17-Ingredients For Closing the Gap Between Machines and Humans.md

 ##### 1. The architecture challenge: Future artificial-intelligence systems will require sophisticated architectures, and knowledge of the brain might guide their construction by Baldassarre et al

 - Developing new architectures is essential for human-level AI systems.
 - Looking at the brain can provide guidance as to which architecture spaces to look at for navigating through the tons of possible architectures.
-Eg. Cortex is organised along multiple cortical pathways which are hierarchical with higher ones focussing on motivation information and lower ones on sensation.
+Eg. Cortex is organised along multiple cortical pathways which are hierarchical with higher ones focusing on motivation information and lower ones on sensation.

 ##### 2. Building machines that learn and think for themselves by Botvinick et al

 - Agree with the list of ingredients, but focus should be on autonomy to reach these goals (agents learn their own internal models and how to use them instead of relying on human engineering).
 - Learning agents should be able to capable across multiple domains without needing too much of priori knowledge.
 - The idea is to use high-level prior knowledge like general structures about compositionality or causality (just like translational invariance was built into CNNs) along with large-scale and general architectures and algorithms like attentional filtering, learning through intrinsic motivation, episodic learning and memory augmented systems.
-- Models should be calibrated not just to individual tasks but to a distrbution of tasks, learnt through experience and evolution.
+- Models should be calibrated not just to individual tasks but to a distribution of tasks, learnt through experience and evolution.
 Thus, autonomously learning of internal models such that these models can be shaped by specific set of tasks is advantageous.
 - Autonomy also depends on control functions (processes that use the model to make decisions).
 Even these control functions should co-evolve with models over time, hence agent-based approaches are important to develop.
 - Model free methods might be primarily important.
 It's premature to relate them to a supporting role.